InseeFr/sugoi-ui/docs/field.md

 | tag           |    no     |       value |
 | addTitle      |    yes    |       value |
 | deleteTitle   |    yes    |       value |

+For the moment, fields can be a string, group, habilitation or a list.